Deepak Joshi

 Deepak Joshi is an Indian politician.
-He was elected to the Madhya Pradesh Legislative Assembly from Bagli for one term (2003-2008).
+He was elected to the Madhya Pradesh Legislative Assembly from Bagli for one term (2003–2008).
 He then represented the Hatpipliya Assembly constituency for two terms as its MLA from 2008 to 2018.
 During his last term, he served as Minister of Technical Education and Skills Development, and of School Education for Madhya Pradesh.

+In May 2023, he joined the Indian National Congress.

 Family

 He is the son of Kailash Chandra Joshi, who served as the 9th Chief Minister of Madhya Pradesh in 1970s.